There are many excuses we can make not to be fit, but there are plenty of reasons to exercise, all of which will do our bodies good.

 Why I should exercise — and why you should, too:

-So, as you know, I started going to the gym back in June.
-I was having such pain in my lower back, constantly going to the chiropractor.
-Both FishPapa and the chiro suggested going to the gym — which we were already paying for — in order to strengthen my back and core muscles.
+So, as you know, I started going to the gym back in 2013.
+I was having such pain in my lower back, constantly going to the chiropractor and spending a fortune to do so.
+Both FishPapa and the chiro suggested I go to the gym — which we were already paying for — in order to strengthen my back and core muscles.
 So, I called up the folks at the Y and made an appointment.

 It’s hard to keep at it, especially on days when my to-do list is screeching for attention.
 But, I’ve just decided that it needs to be a priority.
 I have to remind myself of why it’s good to exercise.
 Here’s what I tell myself: